| 5 min read

 There is something anticlimactic and tedious about interconnecting the hundreds or thousands of design blocks that make up a modern system-on-chip (SoC).
 Architecting the chip is exciting; concocting a novel combination of new blocks, reused blocks, and commercial intellectual property (IP) blocks is a key part of defining a new semiconductor product.
 There is plenty of room for innovation in the bus or network-on-chip (NOC) structures and in the use of replicated blocks with parallelism to improve performance.
 Other challenging chip-level architectural topics include clock distribution, power management, design-for-test (DFT) infrastructure, and layout-aware partitioning.

 Designing the new blocks is also challenging, and one of the biggest efforts on any SoC project.
 Today’s blocks are yesterday’s chips, so the scope and complexity of each block demands a high degree of expertise.
 There are many opportunities for innovation at the block level; in addition to the fresh designs, the reused and commercial IP blocks are often customized for use in the new chip.
-When your designers talk about why they love their jobs, it is almost always early collaboration with chip architects and detailed block design that they have in mind.
+Designers cherish their jobs for early collaboration with chip architects and detailed block design, fostering enthusiasm and dedication in their work.

 Top-Level Hookup is Tedious, Time-Consuming, Subject to Errors and Spec Changes

-There is yet another wrinkle: the top-level chip architecture and specification changes many times over the course of your project.
+There is yet another wrinkle: the top-level chip architecture and specification changes many times throughout your project.
 You may find when writing the RTL code, synthesizing it, or placing and routing the resulting netlist that some of the architectural assumptions must change.
 Your product marketing team might add new features to the specification, perhaps in response to a new market opportunity or the introduction of a competitive chip.
 Every time that your chip specification changes, there are ripple effects on the design.
-Often, this includes the top-level interconnect, in which case your designers have to manually make the necessary changes adding not only to the project timeline, but potentially introducing potential errors in the process.
+Often, this includes the top-level interconnect, in which case your designers have to manually make the necessary changes adding not only to the project timeline but potentially introducing potential errors in the process.

 Automation for Block Integration and Chip Assembly